Yugoslavia and the United Nations

 After the breakup of Yugoslavia, its seat at the United Nations was not inherited and continued directly by any of the six federal republics due to the shared state succession acknowledged in the United Nations Security Council Resolution 777.
 Instead, they all applied for membership as new member states.
-For some time the rump Federal Republic of Yugoslavia resisted this interpretation and it rejoined the UN only in 2000, after the overthrow of Slobodan Milošević, as a new member state.
+For some time the rump Federal Republic of Yugoslavia resisted this interpretation under the objection that it alone succeeded Yugoslavia and ought to continue the Yugoslav seat at the UN, which was instead left vacant at the UN General Assembly.
+It rejoined the UN only in 2000, after the overthrow of Slobodan Milošević, as a new member state.
 It changed the name to the State Union of Serbia and Montenegro in 2003, and its seat was transferred to Serbia in 2006 following Montenegro's independence.
 UN's reaction to Yugoslav crisis included establishment of the UNPROFOR and UNCRO missions, UNTAES and UNMIK transitional administrations as well as the International Criminal Tribunal for the former Yugoslavia (ICTY).
 Those establishments influenced development of the United Nations peacekeeping and the establishment of the permanent International Criminal Court.